CenterForOpenScience/osf-archive-utility/README.md

         - ID_VERSION: local_v1

 Setting an `OSF_BEARER_TOKEN` for a registration is not necessary for permissions, but is recommended to avoid rate limiting.
-Credentials for the Datacite and Internet Archive should be otained via your institution.
+Credentials for the Datacite and Internet Archive should be obtained via your institution.

 Tests
 ============